 You’ve gotten past the hardest part of recovery – you sought help and completed a treatment program.
 Millions of Americans don’t get help due to the stigma surrounding substance abuse problems.
 September is National Recovery Month, a program that hopes to raise awareness about the effectiveness of recovery so that more people will be motivated to get help.
 You can take part by sharing your story of recovery.

-Holistic Alcohol and Drug Rehab in Raleigh NC
+Holistic Alcohol and Drug Rehab in Charlotte NC

-Legacy Freedom Treatment Center is the top choice for alcohol and drug rehab in Raleigh NC.
+Freedom Detox Treatment Center is the top choice for alcohol and drug rehab in Charlotte NC.
 Our holistic approach to recovery is second to none.
 We offer real recovery from substance abuse and addiction through a variety of holistic and alternative treatment programs.
 There's no way to create a single plan that works for everyone, so we personalize our substance abuse treatment services to meet your needs.
 It's about real recovery from addiction, not just a one-size-fits-all rehab program.
 Call us today at (877) 207-8882 to learn more about our Charlotte addiction detox services.